Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Forecast accuracy evaluation of sub-national mortality data

 \subsection{Point forecast evaluation}

-We consider both rolling and expanding window schemes to assess the point forecast as described in \citet[][Chapter.
-9]{zivot2006}.
-Here we only present the results for the rolling window scheme.
-Results for the expanding window approach can be obtained from the corresponding author.
-The procedure is carried out as follows
+We consider the rolling window scheme to assess the point forecast as described in \citet[][Chapter 9]{zivot2006}.
+The procedure is carried out as follows:

-\begin{enumerate} \item[1)] The mortality curves are decomposed through FMP-ANOVA into deterministic and time-varying components.
-We propose using a two-way FMP-ANOVA approach, where the two factors are the state $s$ and two populations (males and females).
-The functional residual curves $\bm{\X}_s^g(u) = [\X_{1,s}^{g}(u),\dots,\X_{T,s}^g]$ are the ones obtained after removing all deterministic components.
+\begin{enumerate} \item[1)] The mortality curves are decomposed through a two-way functional ANOVA described in~\S~\ref{FMP} into deterministic and functional residual components.
+The two factors are the states $s$ and two populations ($F$ and $M$).
+The functional residual curves $\bm{\widehat{\X}}_s^g(u) = [\widehat{\X}_{1,s}^{g}(u),\dots,\widehat{\X}_{T,s}^g]$ are the ones obtained after removing all deterministic components.

-\item[2)] We start by performing a $h$-step-ahead point forecast of the time-varying component.
+\item[2)] We start by performing a $h$-step-ahead point forecast of the functional residual component.
 Then, we add the deterministic components to obtain the point forecast of the future curves.

-\item[3)] To compute each of the $h$-step-ahead point forecasts, for $h=1,\ldots,H$, we proceed as follows: for the $h$-step-ahead point forecast, we consider a rolling window as a training set of size $T$ and produce a $(T+h)$-step-ahead point forecast and add back the deterministic components.
+\item[3)] To compute each of the $h$-step-ahead point forecasts, for $h=1,\ldots, H$, we proceed as follows: for the $h$-step-ahead point forecast, we consider a rolling window as a training set of size $T$ and produce a $(T+h)$-step-ahead point forecast, and add back the deterministic components.

 \item[4)] The process iterates over $h$, and the training set rolls one-step-ahead each time until $T+H$. \end{enumerate}